What is an Advanced Manufacturing Technician?

 - Do you have a sincere interest in pursuing a career in manufacturing?

-Because this is a selective admissions program, applying to the AMT program is done is three steps:
+Because this is a selective admissions program, applying to the AMT program is done in two steps:

-- STEP 2: Complete the AMT application and email it back to email@example.com You'll also need to send: Your high school transcript and any college transcripts.
+- Step 1: Complete the AMT application online.
+You will also need to upload your high school transcript and any college transcripts.
 Your expected graduation date from your High School guidance counselor if still in High School.
 A short essay (500 words or less) expressing your interest in working as an advanced manufacturing technician and your goal for applying to the program.

-- STEP 3: Apply to Jefferson Community and Technical College using the college's free application.
+- Step 2: Apply to Jefferson Community and Technical College using the college's free application.

 - Social Security number,